-Employees who believe that their positions have been misclassified by the local (university/agency) human resource office are allowed to appeal the classification designation and request a review by the Executive Director.
-This unit is charged with the administration of all position classification appeals that are requested of the Executive Director of the University System office.
+Employees who believe that their positions have been misclassified by the local (university/agency) human resource office are allowed to appeal the classification designation and request a review by the Executive Director of the University System office.
+This unit is charged with the administration of all position classification appeals that are requested of the Executive Director.
 The appeal process includes a comprehensive evaluation of all supporting documentation submitted by all parties, conducting on-site desk audits as necessary, and ultimately proposing an appropriate classification designation for the position.
-During FY 2008, 30 position classification appeals were reviewed and analyzed.
-Several other requests for position classification assistance by various universities/agencies served are also addressed by the staff in this unit.
+During FY 2009, 12 position classification appeals were reviewed and analyzed.
+Several other requests for position classification assistance by various universities/agencies are also addressed by the staff in this unit.